IanLewis42/GravStorm/readme.txt

 cd gravstorm
 ./gravstorm

-NOTE: My Pi boots straight into the GUI, and I normally run it via LXTerminal.
-It still seems to work if I exit the GUI and go back to commandline and run it from there, so I assume it will run without starting the GUI at all.
-If your Pi is configured that way, please try it and let me know!
+NOTE: My Pi boots straight into the GUI, and I normally run Gravstorm via LXTerminal.
+It also works if you run
+      it direct from the command line, without the desktop GUI running.
+If try to run it from the desktop/gui and get an error message (perhaps similar to the one shown below) then try it without the GUI.
+      ***
+      XIO:  fatal IO error 11 (Resource temporarily unavailable) on X server ":0.0" after 17 requests (17 known processed) with 0 events remaining.
+      ***

 MENU
 -----
 It's supposed to be intuitive / self explanatory, but just in case....